-^{}We are grateful to the Department of Housing and Urban Development as well as Shane Sherlund for providing data, and to participants at various seminars for useful comments.
+^{}We are grateful to the editor and referees for their comments, to the Department of Housing and Urban Development as well as Shane Sherlund for providing data, and to conference discussants and participants at various seminars for useful comments.
 Karel Mertens acknowledges the hospitality of the Economics Department at Colombia University where parts of the research were conducted.
 Financial support from the ADEMU (H2020, No. 649396) project and from the ESRC Centre for Macroeconomics is gratefully acknowledged.
 The views in this paper are those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Dallas or the Federal Reserve System.

-[†]Contact: Federal Reserve Bank of Dallas, karel.mertens@dal.frb.org, tel: +(214) 922-6000
+[†]Contact: mertens.karel@gmail.com, tel: +(214) 922-6000